kognitionlab/container-ex/README.md

-# Container-Execution Test Manager
+# Container Executions Manager
 <div style="display: flex; align-items: center; gap: 2rem;">
   <div style="flex: 1;">
-    A Flask web application for managing and testing Docker/Podman containers.
-This application provides a web interface to run containers and execute test commands within them.
+    An application for testing Docker/Podman containers.
+This application provides a web interface to run containers and execute test commands within them. it also stores a history of all executed container run commands and a few metrics regarding each run i.e. how long did the container run, what was the output of the command executed within container etc.
   </div>
   <div style="flex-shrink: 0;">
     <img src="./static/assets/container-ex-logo-white-bg.png" alt="Container-Execution Logo" style="max-height: 120px;" height="120"/>
   </div>
 </div>

 ---